kev-m/pyCoilGen/README.md

 # pyCoilGen

 The **pyCoilGen** project is a community-based tool for the generation of [gradient field coil](https://mriquestions.com/gradient-coils.html) layouts within the
-[MRI](https://en.wikipedia.org/wiki/Magnetic_resonance_imaging) and [NMR](https://en.wikipedia.org/wiki/Nuclear_magnetic_resonance) environments. . **pyCoilGen** is based on a boundary element method and generates an interconnected non-overlapping wire-tracks on 3D support structures.
+[MRI](https://en.wikipedia.org/wiki/Magnetic_resonance_imaging) and [NMR](https://en.wikipedia.org/wiki/Nuclear_magnetic_resonance) environments. **pyCoilGen** is based on a boundary element method and generates interconnected non-overlapping wire-tracks on 3D support structures.

 This Python project is a port of the MATLAB [CoilGen code](https://github.com/Philipp-MR/CoilGen) developed by Philipp Amrein.

-For detailed documentation, refer to the [pyCoilGen Documentation](docs/source/index.md).
+For detailed documentation, refer to the [pyCoilGen Documentation](https://pycoilgen.readthedocs.io/).

 ## Installation

-Refer to the [Installation Guide](docs/source/installation.md) for detailed instructions on how to install and set up **pyCoilGen**.
+Refer to the [Installation Guide](https://pycoilgen.readthedocs.io/en/latest/installation.html) for detailed instructions on how to install and set up **pyCoilGen**.

 ## Examples

-The [`examples`](examples) directory contains several examples for how to use **pyCoilGen**.
+The [`examples`](https://github.com/kev-m/pyCoilGen/blob/master/examples) directory contains several examples for how to use **pyCoilGen**.
 These examples demonstrate different scenarios and configurations for generating coil layouts.

 ## Acknowledgements